kovidgoyal/rapydscript-ng/README.md

 Exception Handling
 ------------------

 Exception handling in RapydScript works just like it does in python.
-The only differences are:

-	- There is no traceback module.
-To get tracebacks for exception, just use the `.stack` property on the exception object

-	- There is no support for an `else:` clause.
-There is no fundamental reason for this, it's just something I haven't got around to.

 An example: